Special Student Populations

 1. Are students experiencing homelessness required to participate in the portfolio appeals process?

-The portfolio appeals process is available to all students who would traditionally be expected to take the NJSLA to meet graduation assessment requirement.
+The portfolio appeals process is available to all students who would traditionally be expected to take the NJGPA to meet the graduation assessment requirement.
 While students experiencing homelessness face unique challenges, it is important to note that students who have not yet met their graduation assessment requirement and who choose not to participate in the portfolio appeals process will not be granted a high school diploma unless they qualify under provisions of their IEP.

 2. Who can I contact if I have specific questions relating to students experiencing homelessness and the portfolio appeals process?